 Can I continue contributing to DCP after I separate from employment?
 No, once you separate from service you can’t continue contributing to DCP.

-If your employer provides compensation for unused annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions at retirement.
+If your employer provides compensation for unused annual or sick leave, consider deferring these cash-outs into DCP to maximize your contributions.
 Taxes are not paid on this money until you withdraw it from your account.
 Maximum limits apply, and your employer must participate in DCP for you to be eligible.
 You can choose DCP Roth, pretax, or both for your contributions.
 Consult a tax advisor for information about federal income taxes on your contribution.
 DRS is unable to offer tax advice.